 - Prepare a reptile first-aid kit so you won’t be left scrambling if your pet becomes sick or injured.

 Disclaimer: I am not a reptile veterinarian nor a reptile health expert.
-This guide to bearded dragon diseases is to be used as a set of guidelines, not professional medical advice.
+This guide to plated lizard diseases and other health topics is to be used as a set of guidelines, not professional medical advice.
 If you have an emergency, call your vet ASAP.